ibmjstart/bluemix-java-sample-twitter-influence-app/README.md

 	4. Then File->Import
 	5. Scroll down to the "Web" section, expand that section and click WAR File then click Next.
 	6. Click next and then Finish and the project should be imported into Eclipse

-This is a Java app that uses the following cloud services:

--	Company Text Analytics Service
--   Name Text Analytics Service
--   MongoDB (backend database)

 ## External and Public APIs ##